GreptimeTeam/docs/docs/contributor-guide/flownode/overview.md

 `Flownode` provides a simple streaming process (known as `flow`) ability to the database.
 `Flownode` manages `flows` which are tasks that receive data from the `source` and send data to the `sink`.

-In current version, `Flownode` only supports standalone mode.
-In the future, we will support distributed mode.
+`Flownode` support both `standalone` and `distributed` mode.
+In `standalone` mode, `Flownode` runs in the same process as the database.
+In `distributed` mode, `Flownode` runs in a separate process and communicates with the database through the network.

 ## Components